 Anyone who has learnt to drive or is currently learning to drive will know that it is a rather expensive venture.

-There’s no way of getting around the costs, but there are some things you can do to help you bring down the costs – and which ultimately comes down to the best way for you to pass your driving test.
+There’s no way of getting around the costs, but there are some things you can do to help bring the price down — and which ultimately comes down to the best way for you to pass your driving test.

-Paying a professional driving instructor for regular lessons cuts out the need for insurance, as the lesson fees cover the cost of them being insured on your behalf.
+Paying a professional driving instructor for regular lessons cuts out the need for learner driver insurance, as the lesson fees cover the cost of them being insured on your behalf.

 This does mean that the cost of getting professional lessons can add up quickly, with many instructors charging between £22 and £35 per hour.

 There is also the risk that if you don’t keep up your driving lessons regularly, you’ll fall behind in some of the things you’ve learnt.
 And you don’t want to start paying again to catch up with what you already learnt in the past.

 Provisional driving licence holders can only get behind the wheel at 17 and accompanied by a full licence holder of over three years aged 21 or over